IPTV IS AVAILABLE TO UPTOWN, ON-CAMPUS RESIDENTS, ONLY

 What equipment do I need to watch IPTV on my desktop?

 The IPTV desktop app is available for Mac and PC.
-The application will operate under Mac OS X 1.6 and higher, and current versions of Windows (XP, Vista, Win7, Win8).
+The application will operate under Mac OS X 1.6 and higher, and current versions of Windows (Vista, Win7, Win8).
 Best results when using the latest hardware; the minimum and recommended requirements are:

 PC minimum specs